Important Questions and Answers to treat joint pain and for better joint health

 - Are there any specific exercise guidelines to follow?

-Research has shown that about fifty percent of the people who begin an exercise program drop out within a year.
-To ensure this does not happen to you, what you need is to find an exercise program that you find enjoying and can consistently adhere to in doing in the long term.
+Research has shown that about fifty percent (50%) of the people who begin an exercise program drop out within a year.
+To ensure this does not happen to you, what you need is to find an exercise program that you find enjoying and can consistently adhere to in the long run.

 Build up gradually – Start small and set realistic and attainable goals to get you moving.
 A three 10-minute exercise is as good as a non-stop thirty-minute workout.
 Also, if performing an exercise that needs 10 repetitions is too taxing to your joints, you may reduce the number of repetitions.
 Remember, too much exercise at the beginning may worsen your joint condition.
 Research has shown that a good exercise program should be one that start at a low intensity and gradually builds up as your body permits.